AceDataCloud/SunoAPI/README.md

 | v4      | chirp-v4        | 2024.12.17     | 3000         | 200         | 150 seconds           |
 | v3.5    | chirp-v3-5      | ---            | 3000         | 200         | 120 seconds           |

-Suno has recently upgraded its music generation model to version V5, and to call the latest V5, simply change the model parameter to `chirp-v5`, which can generate songs up to 9 minutes long.
+Suno has recently upgraded its music generation model to version V5.
+To call the latest V5, simply change the model parameter to `chirp-v5`, which can generate songs up to 9 minutes long.

 However, Suno does not officially provide an API.
-AceDataCloud offers a set of Suno APIs that simulate the official Suno interface, making it convenient and quick to generate desired music.
+AceDataCloud offers a set of Suno APIs that simulate the official Suno interface, making it easy and quick to generate the desired music.

 ### Application and Usage